How Our Payment Model Works

 Where the Fee Comes From

 Managing agents actively spend money to win new buildings.
 Marketing, sales teams, pitches, sponsorships — new business acquisition has a cost.
 Our introduction fee replaces some of that activity.
-Instead of spending their budget on cold outreach, the agent receives a qualified, tender-ready opportunity with a group of leaseholders who have already decided to switch.
+Instead of spending their budget on cold outreach, the agent receives a qualified, tender-ready opportunity with a group of leaseholders who have already decided to find a new managing agent.

 The fee comes from the agent's existing business development budget.
 It does not get added to your service charges, and it does not inflate the management fee they quote to your building.
 Agents quote their standard rates — the same rates they'd quote if you approached them directly.